loginextsolutions/docs/source/index.html.md

 userName | String | Mandatory | Username provided by LogiNext password | String | Mandatory | Password provided by LogiNext

+### Response
+The response will consist of parameters as mentioned in the "Responses" section based on the request parameters passed.For example,the response can contain 200 - Success or 401 - Invalid username or password, etc.

 ### Response Headers

+The response header will consist of Authentication Token and Client Secret Key.
+Please note that the validity of this token and key is 24 hours only.

 Header | Sample Value
 --------- | -------